lelaboratoire/rethink-prs-ms/manuscript.md

 In 335 out of 450 simulated datasets, MRS produces higher auROC compared to PRS (green lines, Fig. {@fig:auroc_mrs_prs}).
 In 363 datasets where the standard PRS method performs poorly (auROC < 60%), MRS performs particularly well (auROC > 90%) in 102 datasets.
+This auROC increase of approximately 50\% can be seen at the second peak in the density of the difference between the auROCs from the two methods (Fig. \ref{fig:auroc_mrs_prs} right).
 When MRS yields smaller auROC, the difference is small (3.3% ± 2.8%, purple lines/areas).
 Across all datasets, the improvement of MRS over PRS is significant (P < $10^{-15}$) according to a Wilcoxon signed rank test.
 To assess whether this improvement in performance correlates with the amount of interaction effects contained in each dataset, in the following section, we untangled the two components of MRS and test for the correlation between the difference in auROC and two entropy-based measures, main and interaction effect, of each dataset.